apify/apify-docs-v2/sources/platform/proxy/datacenter_proxy/examples.md

 # Connect to datacenter proxies

+**Learn how to connect to Apify's datacenter proxies from your application with Node.js (axios and got-scraping), Python 2 and 3 and PHP using code examples.**

+---

 This page contains code examples for connecting to [datacenter proxies](./index.md) using [Apify Proxy](https://apify.com/proxy).

 See the [connection settings](../connection_settings.md) page for connection parameters.